rinmalavi/RateBeer/Readme.md

 #### Learn English

 ##Intro
-This will try to be a guide through a process of modeling a fairly complicated portal for Beer rating.
+This will try to be a guide through a process of modeling a mildly complicated portal for Beer rating.
-We'll use DSL-platform for our persistence and modeling, Play2 for presentation.
+We'll use DSL-platform for our persistence and modeling, Play2 for servicing data over http, and angular for user experience.

 This text assumes you have mono(3.2+), java(8+) and sbt installed.